 Cresting Lemhi Pass with prayers of the Pacific, the corp found only “immense ranges of mountains still to the West of us with their tops partially covered in snow.”
 Lewis’ dream of a northwest passage disintegrates.

-The mountain they are standing on holds the largest cache of the Thorium in North America.
+The mountain they stand on holds the largest cache of the Thorium in North America.
 Thorium is radioactive, and one of three primordial elements unchanged by the formation of the earth.
 Its half life is 14.05 Billion years, or slightly longer than the age of the universe.

 Merriweather Lewis, America’s most celebrated explorer, committed suicide at the age of 35.